Houston and Southeast Texas

 Stubblefield Recreation Area

-Built during the Depression by the Civilian Conservation Corps (CCC) in 1937 as a part of President Franklin Roosevelt’s New Deal Plan.
+The Civilian Conservation Corps (CCC) built it in 1937 during the Depression as part of President Franklin Roosevelt’s New Deal Plan.
 Young men developed parks across the U.S. in the 1930s.

-This area offers developed campsites, restrooms with showers along with access to the LSHT.
+This area offers developed campsites and restrooms with showers along with access to the LSHT.

 Located at Forest Service Road (FSR) 215 where it crosses the north fork of the San Jacinto River.
 Each campsite requires a nightly fee.